 When Writers Drive The Workshop: Review and Giveaway

 When Writers Drive the Workshop is a book with heart.
 Brian Kissel writes with passion, voice, humility, conviction, and wisdom.
 The stories he shares from the student writers he worked with are stories that will stay with you, reminding you why doing this work matters so much.
 Read the rest of the book review and leave a comment for a chance to win your own copy of When Writers Drive the Workshop!
 (You will want to win!)

-“Mrs. Sokolowski, I’m done!”
-It’s a refrain I’ve heard often from students, who tell me they are completely finished with a piece of writing.
-More times than not, as I … Continue Reading Close Writing: Review and Giveaway
+"Mrs. Sokolowski, I'm done!"
+It's a refrain I've heard often from students, who tell me they are completely finished with a piece of writing.
+More times than not, as I read the student's work, I see that the piece could use more revisions, more editing, more care.
+I've always felt that having a passionate purpose… Continue reading Close Writing: Review and Giveaway

 Make Writing: 5 Teaching Strategies That Turn Writer's Workshop Into a Maker Space is a "MUST READ" for writing teachers.
 It is a quick read (less than 100 pages), inspiring, practical, and very current, as "maker spaces" are a hot topic in education today.
 These strategies can be used with all age levels, bring fresh energy to writing workshop, and allow for more students to find their voices as writers.